-A good place to start is by viewing the "Career Girls Website Tour" video.
-It can be found on the Educators, Family & Mentors page.
+A good place to start is by viewing the "Career Girls Website Tour" video on the Educators, Family & Mentors page.

 Career Girls Resources.
 Hundreds of free, downloadable resources are available for both students and educators, from lesson plans to inspirational mini-posters.